Italian Libya: Foundation of Italian Libya: Unification and Fourth Shore (1934–1943)

 In the 1930s, the policy of Italian fascism toward Libya began to change, and both Italian Cyrenaica and Tripolitania, along with Fezzan, were merged into Italian Libya in 1934.
-The Italians started a new policy toward the Libyans, in order to "assimilate" them in the Italian colonial empire: they gave a special Italian citizenship to all Libyans, while improving the economy with the creation of special new villages for Moslem Libyans.
+The Italians started a new policy toward the Libyans, in order to "assimilate" them in the Italian colonial empire: they gave a special Italian citizenship to all Libyans, while improving the economy with the creation of special new villages for Muslim Libyans.

 Mussolini sought to fully colonize Libya, introducing 30,000 more Italian colonists, which brought their numbers to more than 100,000.
 At the time of the 1939 census, the Italian population in Libya numbered 108,419 (12.37% of the total population), concentrated on the coast around the city of Tripoli (37% of the city's population) and Benghazi (31%).
 The 22,000 Libyan Jews were allowed to integrate in the society of the "Fourth Shore".
 On 9 January 1939, the coastal regions of the colony were incorporated into metropolitan Italy and thereafter considered by Italy to be an integral part of their state.
 By 1939, the Italians had built 400 km of new railroads and 4,000 km of new roads.
 During World War II a new road was still being built, the Via della Vittoria, and a new Tripoli-Benghazi railway.